-The responsibilities of the Board Investment Committee, the investment consultants, custodians, and investment managers operate in conjunction with the goals and guidelines of the IPS.
+The responsibilities of the Board Investment Committee, the investment consultant, custodian bank, and investment managers operate in conjunction with the goals and guidelines of the IPS.
 The IPS also outlines the review and control procedures that the Board will monitor for compliance.